tenzir/tenzir/web/blog/vast-v3.1/index.md

   by reading from the `file` [connector](/docs/next/understand/connectors).

 Additionally, the `put`, `replace`, and `extend` operators have been updated to work with selectors and extractors.
-Check out the [full list of growing operators](/docs/next/understand/operators/).
+Check out the [growing list of operators](/docs/next/understand/operators/).

 ## Operator aliases